-An API is a standardised and automated way for computer programs to interact with each other (e.g., to transfer data or access functionality).
+An API is a standardised and automated way for computer programs to interact with each other (for example, to transfer information or access functionality).
 In the case of TSS, the API allows traders to give their computer systems automated access to similar functionality that a human operator accesses via the TSS Portal.